Immigration and Asylum Law Short Courses

 During this part-time Immigration and Asylum Law course the following topics are covered: nationality, visiting the UK, points based system applications from students and workers, marriage and family applications, asylum applications and appeals, human rights impacting on immigration and asylum matters, European Union law, removal, deportation and appeals.

 Why choose the Immigration Law as an Author short course?

 The Immigration and Asylum Law short course is taught over 10 weekly classes at City's central London location.

-Tutored by industry experts, the programme combines expert knowledge with maximum flexibility allowing you to continue work whilst developing key skills and abilities.
+Tutored by industry experts, the programme combines expert knowledge with the flexibility of allowing you to continue working whilst developing new skills and abilities.

 Nasreen Choudhury, a non-practising solicitor, came onto the Roll of Solicitors in 2004 and previously practised as a solicitor in the areas of welfare, immigration, family and criminal law.
 She has worked in private practice and for non-governmental agencies representing clients in high profile cases up to and including at the High Court.

 By the end of the course, you will be able to outline the main features of immigration law relating to work, dependents, legal status of refugees, penalties and appeals.

 - British nationality;

 - Points based system employment;

 Immigration Law Handbook, Phelan & Gillespie, 9th edition 2015